-There are now more productivity apps and software on the market than ever before, programs to help you work faster, plan your day, get things done and help you remember to put on your socks in the morning!
-Here are a list of my top five in no particular order.
+At the beginning of the year we all want to get more productive but it’s easy to get overwhelmed with the quantity of productivity apps and software on the market, programs to help you work faster, plan your day, get things done and help you remember to put on your socks in the morning!
+Here are a list of my top five.